 Also of interest is that Ellisville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Ellisville in 2010 was $38,442, which is wealthy relative to Missouri and the nation.
-This equates to an annual income of $153,768 for a family of four.
-However, Ellisville contains both very wealthy and poor people as well.
+The per capita income in Ellisville in 2018 was $48,988, which is wealthy relative to Missouri and the nation.
+This equates to an annual income of $195,952 for a family of four.

 Ellisville is a somewhat ethnically-diverse city.
 The people who call Ellisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellisville residents report their race to be White, followed by Asian.
-Important ancestries of people in Ellisville include German, Irish, English, French, and Italian.
+Important ancestries of people in Ellisville include German, Irish, English, Italian, and French.

 The most common language spoken in Ellisville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.